 Subsequent Events.
-Subsequent events for the Agency have been evaluated through February 16, 2018, which is the date that the financial statements were available to be issued.
+Subsequent events for the Agency have been evaluated through February 15, 2019, which is the date that the financial statements were available to be issued.

 Recent Accounting Pronouncements.
 In January 2017, GASB issued SGAS No. 84, "Fiduciary Activities" (GASB No. 84).
 This statement establishes standards of accounting and financial reporting for fiduciary activities.
 GASB No. 84 establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
 Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
-The statement of fiduciary net position reports the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and fiduciary net position of the fiduciary activities.
-The statement of changes in fiduciary net position reports the additions to and deductions from the fiduciary fund(s).
+The statement of fiduciary net position reports the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and fiduciary net position of the fiduciary fund(s).
 This statement also provides for the recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
 This statement is effective for the Agency in 2019.
 The Agency is currently assessing the financial statement impact of adopting this statement.

 In March 2017, GASB issued SGAS No. 85, "Omnibus 2017" (GASB No. 85).
 GASB No. 85 addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits).
 This statement is effective for the Agency in 2018.
-The Agency is currently assessing the financial statement impact of adopting this statement but does not expect it to be material.
+The Agency has assessed the financial statement impact of adopting the new statement, and its impact is not material.

 In May 2017, GASB issued SGAS No. 86, "Certain Debt Extinguishment Issues" (GASB No. 86).
 The primary objective of this statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources (resources other than the proceeds of refunding debt) are placed in an irrevocable trust for the sole purpose of extinguishing debt.
 GASB No. 86 also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
 This statement is effective for the Agency in 2018.
-The Agency is currently assessing the financial statement impact of adopting this statement.
+The Agency has assessed the financial statement impact of adopting the new statement, and its impact is not material.